Herpen / Hèrrepe

 Object Type: Baptismal Font1

-Church/Chapel: Rooms-Katholieke Sint.Sebastiaankerk [aka Kerk van Sint-Sebastiaan en Sint-Hubertus]
+Church / Chapel Name: Rooms-Katholieke Sint.Sebastiaankerk [aka Kerk van Sint-Sebastiaan en Sint-Hubertus]

-Church Patron Saints: St. Sebastian
+Church Patron Saint(s): St. Sebastian

-Church Location: Rogstraat 2, 5373AT Herpen, Netherlands
+Church Address: Rogstraat 2, 5373AT Herpen, Netherlands

 Directions to Site: Located in the municipality of Oss, between Oss and Nijmegen [between 1941 - 2003 it was in the municpality of Ravenstein]